mechriz/taskmanger/README.md

-#this is a raw submission of the project,am still working on the frontend and the API
+#this is a raw submission of the project,am still working on the frontend and the API(posted on the master branch)